 How LIRR Zones Work

-- The price of your ticket depends on the amount of zones you travel.
+- The price of your ticket depends on the number of zones you travel in.

 - Travel within the same zone is the least expensive, and crossing multiple zones will increase the fare.

-- City Terminal Zone (Zone 1) has its own fare structure, as it connects to Manhattan.
+- City Terminal Zone (Zone 1) has its fare structure, as it connects to Manhattan.

 - Fares are subject to Peak and Off-Peak pricing, with surcharges on weekday morning and evening peak periods.